 “You’ll have to jump first,” my mom said.

 If car designers were anything like Windows UI designers, you’d search for a minute before finding the door on the latest model of your favorite BMW.
 If car designers were anything like Windows 8 UI designers, you’d be forced to climb into the car from the roof because seriously, where is the fucking start menu on this thing?
 Oh, that’s right, there isn’t one.
 Microsoft re-imaged as a new and hip Mac-like version of itself.
 Simpler is better amiright?
 Touch screen amiright?

 Jesus, if it up to me we’d all still be working from a Windows 98 UI.
 Why must we change our entire way of life every time Microsoft wants to make a buck by releasing another OS?
 It’s the biggest scam since inkjet printers.

 Everything was hunky dory with Windows 98.
 95 to 98 was genuine progress.
 98 offered something 95 didn’t have: network support, an enormous libraries of drivers, plug and play (sometime called ‘plug and pray’ by those less-enthused) and Direct X compatibility.
+Ah the glory days.
 Then ME came along.

 Monstrous ME.
 Despicable ME.